 During an 1855 investigation into prison matters, the doctor gave sworn testimony regarding his duties and the conditions at the prison.

 According to Kenneth Lamott’s 1961 book, “The Chronicles of San Quentin,” Taliaferro was “an amiable and gregarious man.”
-While visiting a hotel in San Francisco, Dr. Taliaferro was witness to the lawlessness that plagued the city.
+While visiting a hotel in San Francisco, Taliaferro witness the lawlessness plaguing the city.

 It wasn’t Taliaferro’s only brush with violence.